gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Razi's grin softened.  "*La*, well, just in case we survive, I think you should keep working on your Praczny.
 I know it is not used so much on the mountain as Gandan-o or Bantangui, but the exercise will do you good.
-Here---see if you can find the word for 'pass'."
+Here—see if you can find the word for 'pass'."

 "Yes, *sra*."
 Erileine took the tattered blue-and-yellow Praczny dictionary from its place on the shelf by the window, pulled the dayglass lantern closer, and settled into her chair.

 "Mountain," she said.
-"A mass of rock that---um, hang on."
+"A mass of rock that—um, hang on."
 She flipped the pages again, pursed her lips, and flipped back.
 "A mass of rock that rises above its surroundings, and is bigger than a hill."
 She glanced at the bookster.
 "So that's no help."